ArchStrike/ArchStrike-Website/readme.md

-# Hypothetical Template
+# ArchStrike Website

-A hypothetical website template
+This is the GPL3 licensed ArchStrike website found at [archstrike.org](http://archstrike.org)